Guttural R: Portuguese

+In Portugal

-Standard versions of Portuguese have two rhotic phonemes, which contrast only between vowels.
+Standard varieties of Portuguese have two rhotic phonemes, which contrast only between vowels.
 In older Portuguese, these were the alveolar flap //ɾ// (written r) and the alveolar trill //r// (written rr).
 In other positions, only r is written in Modern Portuguese, but it can stand for either sound, depending on the exact position.
 The distribution of these sounds is mostly the same as in other Iberian languages, i.e.: